xsf/xmpp.org/content/blog/2023-03-05-newsletter.md

 ## XSF Announcements

-### XMPP and Google Summer of Code 2023
-The XSF has been [accepted again as hosting organisation at the GSoC 2023](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/) !

-{{< figure src="/images/logos/gsoc-2023-logo.svg" caption="XSF and Google Summer of Code 2023" >}}

-### xmpp.org got a new software section
+xmpp.org got a new software section!
 Looking for XMPP software, i.e. clients, servers, libraries, components, and tools?
 Check out [xmpp.org](https://xmpp.org/)'s new [software section](https://xmpp.org/software/), which lets you filter software by your own criteria.
 Looking for a client which works on Android and supports audio/video calls?
 Looking for a library that supports [XEP-0461: Message Replies](https://xmpp.org/extensions/xep-0461.html)?
 Just apply the filter and see what you get!

 {{< figure src="/images/newsletter/2023-03-05/xmpp-software-section.png" caption="xmpp.org's new software section" >}}

+### XMPP and Google Summer of Code 2023
+The XSF has been [accepted again as hosting organisation at the GSoC 2023](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/) !

+{{< figure src="/images/logos/gsoc-2023-logo.svg" caption="XSF and Google Summer of Code 2023" >}}

 ### XSF fiscal hosting projects